-After growing up in the Dandenong area and working in her cousin’s pizza shop at the Market, Rhonda recognised the lack of representation of the traditional Lebanese food that she had grown up with and loved to eat.
+After growing up in the Dandenong area and working in her cousin’s pizza shop at the Market, Rhonda recognised the lack of traditional Lebanese food that she had grown up with.

-Rhonda and Kamil decided to open their own Lebanese bakery to help enlighten the Dandenong community to true, authentic Lebanese food.
+Rhonda and Kamil decided to open their own Lebanese bakery to introduce the Dandenong community to true, authentic Lebanese food.
 The pair opened Why Not?
 Wooden Bakery at Dandenong Market in 2011 and work hard every day to continue to grow their business.

-Rhonda’s love of cooking originates from her grandmother who loved to cook the traditional dishes that the Tannous family are locally famous for.
+Rhonda’s love of cooking originates from her grandmother who loved to cook.
+Now it’s these traditional dishes that the Tannous family are locally famous for.

 Ms Tannous credits her success to the fact that she loves engaging with people, loves to talk and cooks with the love she learned in her youth.